 We are a clinical development-stage biopharmaceutical company with a limited operating history.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a drug or biologic candidate.
-We have incurred net losses in each year since 2009, including net losses attributable to common shareholders of \$72.8 million for the nine months ended September 30, 2021.
-At September 30, 2021, we had an accumulated deficit of \$341.8 million.
+We have incurred net losses in each year since 2009, including net losses attributable to common shareholders of \$83.0 million for the year ended December 31, 2021.
+At December 31, 2021, we had an accumulated deficit of \$352.1 million.

-We have devoted substantially all of our financial resources to identify, acquire, and develop our drug or biologic candidates, including conducting clinical trials and providing general and administrative support for our operations.
-To date, we have financed our operations primarily through the sale of equity securities, debt financing and collaborations.
+We have devoted substantially all of our financial resources to identify, acquire, and develop our drugor biologic candidates, including conducting clinical trials and providing general and administrative support for our operations.
+To date, we have financed our operations primarily through the sale of equity securities debt financing and collaborations.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations or grants.
-Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-We expect losses to increase as we complete Phase I development and advance into Phase II development of our lead drug or biologic candidates.
-We have not yet commenced pivotal clinical trials for any drug or biologic candidate and it may be several years, if ever, before we complete pivotal clinical trials and have a drug or biologic candidate approved for commercialization.
-We expect to invest significant funds into the research and development of our current drug or biologic candidates to determine the potential to advance these drug or biologic candidates to regulatory approval.
+Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk We expect losses to increase as we complete Phase I development and advance into Phase II development of our lead drug or biologic candidates.
+We have not yet commenced pivotal clinical trials for any drug or biologic candidate and it may be several years, if ever, before we complete pivotal clinical trials and have adrug or biologic candidate approved for commercialization.
+We expect to invest significant funds into the research and development of our currentdrug or biologic candidates to determine the potential to advance these drug or biologic candidates to regulatory approval